Practice

 • Acting in a claim brought by a trustee-in-bankruptcy seeking enforcement of a solicitor’s undertaking and delivery up of the bankrupt’s property under s.312 of the Insolvency Act 1986.

-Emma has experience acting in international arbitrations.
+Emma has experience acting in international arbitrations, which are, by their nature, confidential.
 She is familiar with the ICC and LCIA rules.
-She was involved in an LCIA arbitration claim brought by a private equity firm and she is a member of the LCIA Young International Arbitration Group.
+She was recently involved in an LCIA arbitration claim brought by a private equity firm and she is a member of the LCIA Young International Arbitration Group.

 Emma has experience of claims with an international element and her work often involves jurisdictional issues.
 She has been involved in matters in: